bnorthan/rotg-us/liveresults.md

 ```

-THANK YOU TO OUR TECH TEAM FOR MAKING THIS POSSIBLE AT THE LAST MINUTE!
+THANK YOU TO OUR TECH TEAM FOR MAKING ALL THIS POSSIBLE

 ![image](https://user-images.githubusercontent.com/4366342/225789024-ee3958ec-65e0-439c-89ec-48c24594b5ad.png)